 You constantly lose amino acids via exercise, muscular contractions, and movement, all of which stimulate the use of protein stores (i.e., protein metabolism).
 This is why athletes regularly eat large quantities of complete proteins to maintain easy-to-access supplies of amino acids for muscle repair, growth, and energy.

 In contrast, if your amino acid intake falls below the amount required for your activity level, your body will cannibalize your internal sources of protein, such as enzymes and structural proteins.
 This commonly occurs in conjunction with over-training, leading to fatigue and muscle loss.

 For example, you may have seen someone in the gym who trains for hours, yet never seems to get stronger.
-He or she is also likely to have less muscular tone than expected for such a level of exercise.
-Odds are, he or she is over-training and does not consume enough protein to repair, maintain or build more muscle tissue.
+He or she is also likely to have less muscle tone than expected for such a level of exercise.
+Odds are, he or she is over-training and does not consume enough protein to repair, maintain, or build more muscle tissue.